Falsification and consciousness: Formal description of testing theories

 \subsection{Experiments}

 All experimental attempts to either falsify or confirm a member of the class of theories we consider begin by examining some particular physical system which has some specific physical configuration, state, or dynamics,~$p$.
+This physical system is part of a class $P$ of such systems which could have been realized, in principle, in the experiment.
 For example, in IIT, the class of systems $P$ may be some Markov chains, set of logic gates, or neurons in the brain, and every $p \in P$ denotes that system being in a particular state at some time $t$.
 On the other hand, for Global Neuronal Workspace, $P$ might comprise the set of long-range cortical connections that make up the global workspace of the brain, with $p$ being the activity of that global workspace at that time.

 Testing a physical system necessitates experiments or observations.
 For instance, neuroimaging tools like fMRI or EEG have to be used in order to obtain information about the brain.
 This information is used to create datasets such as functional networks, wiring diagrams, models, or transition probability matrices.
 To formalize this process, we denote by $\O$ all possible datasets that can result from observations of $P$.
 Each $o \in \O$ is one particular dataset, the result of carrying out some set of measurements on $p$.
 We denote the datasets that can result from measurements on $p$ as $\obs(p)$.
 Formally: